-Nobody gets married with the intent to divorce, but even with the best of intentions divorce can happen.
+At the Tiffany Fina Law Firm we know that nobody gets married with the intent to divorce, but even with the best of intentions divorce can happen.
 When the unfortunate prospect of divorce arises, it is important to know your rights, understand the law and the marriage dissolution process in Arizona.
 As experienced Scottsdale divorce attorneys, we help make this process as quick and painless as possible.
-There are three major issues that need to be resolved in a typical Arizona divorce matter;
+Three major issues need to be resolved in a typical Arizona divorce matter;

 - the dissolution of the marriage,